 Settings->Storage: Far right CD icon (choose your ISO)

 Boot your server with the ISO, and start the CentOS install.
 Here are the simplest installation steps:

 Click: Root Password: password, password, Click Done twice

 Wait for Minimal Software Install and Setup to finish

-With VirtualBox, you can skip this step.
-For everyone else, log into your server as root and issue the following commands to put the basic pieces in place and to reconfigure your Ethernet port as eth0.
-Make a note of your IP address so you can log back in with SSH.
+Now log into your server as root and issue the following commands to put the basic pieces in place and to reconfigure your Ethernet port as eth0.
+Make a note of your IP address so you can log in with SSH.

-setenforce 0 yum -y upgrade yum -y install net-tools nano wget ifconfig sed -i 's|quiet|quiet net.ifnames=0 biosdevdame=0|' /etc/default/grub grub2-mkconfig -o /boot/grub2/grub.cfg wget http://incrediblepbx.com/update-kernel-devel chmod +x update-kernel-devel ./update-kernel-devel reboot
+setenforce 0 yum -y upgrade yum -y install net-tools nano wget # decipher your server's IP address ifconfig # patch grub and ignore any errors if your server doesn't use it sed -i 's|quiet|quiet net.ifnames=0 biosdevdame=0|' /etc/default/grub grub2-mkconfig -o /boot/grub2/grub.cfg # for CentOS/Scientific Linux 6.5/6.6 platforms, perform these additional steps: wget http://incrediblepbx.com/update-kernel-devel chmod +x update-kernel-devel ./update-kernel-devel reboot

 Make your root password very secure: passwd

 Set your correct time zone: ./timezone-setup

 Restart Asterisk: amportal restart